annotatingadler/adler-project/pages/adler-and-de-niro-the-masculine-method.md

 ---
 layout: default
-title: 'Adler and De Niro: The Masculine Method'
+title: 'Adler and De Niro The Masculine Method'
 permalink: adler-and-de-niro-the-masculine-method
 ---
 <!-- Add an essay or interpretive material below this line,